-However, some of the cons could justify continuation of the CPNP regime at least for the short and medium term.
-Especially in countries (1) where CPS operators are important for competition (moving to BaK could be more complicated in that case, because of the possibly appropriate mark-up on voice originating), (2) that have a significant percentage of traffic to neighboring countries that use CPNP regime (which means BaK introduces a subsidy to the CPNP domain).
-Also the uncertainty about the effects could be a reason to be cautions, possibly keep the CPNP regime in place and monitor the effects of lowering terminating rates under the CPNP regime first, before the step to BaK is made.
+Therefore, this CS concludes that in the immediate term the benefits due to the level effect could justify continuation of the CPNP regime at least for the short and medium term.
+For example, in countries where CPS operators are important for competition moving to BaK could be more complicated in that case, because of the mark-up on voice origination possibly appropriate.
+Also the uncertainty about the effects could be a reason to be cautious, possibly keep the CPNP regime in place and monitor the effects of lowering terminating rates under the CPNP regime first, before the step to BaK is made.